Monthly Archives April 2016

 Short of being completely disabled or extremely young or elderly, we must work.
 From the lowliest worm to the sparrow to kings and queens, we have to get after our daily labor.

-In one form or other, we bring the vegetables in from the fields, the meat from the plain, the water from the river, going about our appointed tasks to keep ourselves fed and hydrated.
+In one form or other, directly or indirectly, we bring the vegetables in from the fields, the meat from the plain, the water from the river, going about our appointed tasks to keep ourselves fed and hydrated.

-Call it Darwin’s first imperative: Do what we must do to get food and liquid down our gullets; survive for another day.
+Call it Darwin’s first imperative: Do what we must to get food and liquid down our gullets and survive for another day.

 Farmer Taking Banana Crop to Market, Uganda, by Robert Muckley

-Here in the West, we often conflate work with life itself—as our passion, our very identity, with a not-always-clear demarcation between it and the other forces of family, romance, leisure, recreation that make competing claims on human time and energy (in civilized places, that is, like Canada, or Europe…).
+Here in the West, we often conflate work with life itself—as our passion, our very identity.
+And we do so with a not-always-clear demarcation between it and the other forces of family, romance, leisure, and recreation that make competing claims on human time and energy (in civilized places, that is, like Canada, or Europe…).

 Read More